sknepneklab/SAMoS/README.md

 ### Major contributors to the code:

-Silke Henkes (University of Aberdeen, UK)   - many tools for building inital configurations and analysis tools <br />
+Silke Henkes (University of Aberdeen, UK)   - many tools for building initial configurations and analysis tools <br />
 Daniel Barton (University of Dundee, UK)    - tools for building and analysing tissue mechanics simulations <br />
-Amit Das (National Institute for Biological Sciences, India)  - tools for building and analysing actomyosin simulations